Operating System (OS)

 Create a new user Use the command: net user Username Password /add

 kiosk users in Windows.
-A kiosk user is a special account used in Assigned Access / Kiosk Mode, where the PC runs only one app (like a browser, POS software, or signage app).
+A kiosk user is a special account used in Assigned Access / Kiosk Mode, where the PC runs only one app (like a browser, or signage app).

 🖥️ Where to Find / Count Kiosk Users in Windows